SeawaveAk/gas-detection-using-Arduino.c/README.md

 # gas-detection-using-Arduino.c

-Gas detection using MQ3 sensor led and buzzer
+Gas detection using MQ3 sensor led and buzzer.
-Can be used for other gas sensors for other purposes like alcohol level detection